-In this contribution we have presented recent results for the calculation of two-loop five-point Feynman Integrals, based on the simplified differential equations approach.
+In this contribution, we have presented recent results for the calculation of two-loop five-point Feynman integrals, based on the simplified differential equations approach.
 We have also presented the Baikov representation of Feynman integrals.
-We have shown how to determine the limits of integration and how to obtain DE with respect to external kinematics and internal masses.
-Then we provided a definition of a cut integral, operational in $d$ dimensions, and show that a cut integral satisfies the same system of DE as the uncut, original integral.
+We have shown how to determine the limits of integration and how to obtain differential equations with respect to external kinematics and internal masses.
+Then we provided a definition of a cut integral, operational in $d$ dimensions, and showed that a cut integral satisfies the same system of differential equations as the uncut, original integral.

-Based on the fact that cut integrals satisfy the same system of DE as the full, uncut integrals we have verified that their analytic expressions are given in terms of the same class of functions, such as Goncharov Polylogarithms or Elliptic Integrals.
-We have therefore arrived at the conclusion that in a family of MI satisfying a given system of DE, the study of the maximally cut integrals for all its members can provide a {\it necessary and sufficient} criterion for the existence of a canonical form of the DE, and in the case when such a canonical form does not exist, it provides solutions of the homogeneous parts of the system of DE (see also ref.~\cite{Henn:2014qga,Primo:2016ebd}).
+Based on the fact that cut integrals satisfy the same system of differential equations as the full, uncut integrals, we have verified that their analytical expressions are given in terms of the same class of functions, such as Goncharov polylogarithms or elliptic integrals.
+We have, therefore, arrived at the conclusion that, in a family of master integrals satisfying a given system of differential equations, the study of the maximally cut integrals for all its members can provide a {\it necessary and sufficient} criterion for the existence of a canonical form of the differential equations, and that, in the case when such a canonical form does not exist, it provides solutions of the homogeneous parts of the system of differential equations (see also Refs.~\cite{Henn:2014qga,Primo:2016ebd}).

-By completing the calculation of non-planar pentabox integral families we expect that in the near future all five-point massless two-loop Feynman Integrals will be available.
-The road to complete the full list of two-loop Master Integrals with up to eight denominators and vanishing internal masses, seems a feasible task for the years to come.
-Nevertheless, the calculation of the full list of two-loop Master Integrals with up to eight denominators and non-vanishing internal masses requires further understanding of the class of functions involved.
-Combination of analytic and numerical approaches may be the final solution.
-Once this problem is solved, the efficient computation of arbitrary two-loop scattering amplitudes will be realised, providing the basis of the most precise theoretical predictions for current and future high-energy collider experiments.
+By completing the calculation of non-planar pentabox integral families, we expect that, in the near future, all five-point massless two-loop Feynman integrals will become available.
+Completion of the full list of two-loop master integrals with up to eight denominators and vanishing internal masses seems feasible for the years to come.
+Nevertheless, calculation of the full list of two-loop master integrals with up to eight denominators and non-vanishing internal masses requires further understanding of the class of functions involved.
+Combination of analytical and numerical approaches may be the final solution.
+Once this problem is solved, the efficient computation of arbitrary two-loop scattering amplitudes will be realized, providing the basis of the most precise theoretical predictions for current and future high-energy collider experiments.